The Drummonds of Colquhalzie

 New Research Regarding Colin Drummond’s Ancestry

-Thomas Drummond and Elspit Scott, the grandparents of Colin Drummond of Auchterarder
+Thomas Drummond and Elspit Scott, the grandparents of Colin Drummond in Auchterarder

 DRWMOD ANDRO THOMAS DRWMOD/ELIZABATH SCOT M 19/06/1674 329 10 / 23 Auchterarder.